EugeneHoran/FitHealthBetaGitRepo/README.md

 I created an application very similar to this one when I first started working with android.
 I decided to scrap it and start fresh.
 Still in early stages.
 Working on it a few hours a day when I get the chance.

+Finally baught a smart phone!!!
+Much faster running this app on a phone over the emulators.
+Saving a ton of time, testing.

 I am designing this application to be simple, smooth and clean.
 My goal is to create an application that helps users track their nutrition without all of the clutter.
 I look forward to seeing the development of this application and how it evolves.
 Any suggestions, let me know and I will add it in within the final project or send you a personalized version.

 [FatSecret REST API Documentation ](http://platform.fatsecret.com/api/Default.aspx?screen=rapih)